Battleship Potemkin: Plot

-The film is set in June 1905; the protagonists of the film are the members of the crew of the Potemkin, a battleship of the Imperial Russian Navy's Black Sea Fleet.
-Eisenstein divided the plot into five acts, each with its own title:

-Act I: Men and Maggots

-The scene begins with two sailors, Matyushenko and Vakulinchuk, discussing the need for the crew of the Potemkin, which is anchored off the island of Tendra, to support the revolution then taking place within Russia.
-After their watch, they and other off-duty sailors are sleeping.
-As an officer inspects the quarters, he stumbles and takes out his aggression on a sleeping sailor.
-The ruckus causes Vakulinchuk to awake, and he gives a speech to the men as they come to.
-Vakulinchuk says, "Comrades!
-The time has come when we too must speak out.
-Why wait?
-All of Russia has risen!
-Are we to be the last?"
-The scene cuts to morning, where sailors are remarking on the poor quality of the meat.
-The meat appears to be rotten and covered in maggots, and the sailors say that "even a dog wouldn't eat this!"
-The ship's doctor, Smirnov, is called over to inspect the meat by the captain.
-Rather than maggots, the doctor says that they are insects, and they can be washed off before cooking.
-The sailors further complain about the poor quality of the rations, but the doctor declares the meat edible and ends the discussion.
+In June 1905 the Potemkin, a battleship of the Imperial Russian Navy's Black Sea Fleet is anchored off the island of Tendra.
+Onboard, two sailors, Matyushenko and Vakulinchuk, discuss the need for the crew to support the ongoing revolution in Russia.
+After their watch, when the off-duty sailors are asleep, an officer inspects the quarters.
+He stumbles and takes out his aggression on a sleeping sailor.
+The ruckus awakens Vakulinchuk, who gives a rousing speech linking the revolution back home to the sailors' own poor conditions, especially their maggot-infested rations.

+The captain orders the ship's doctor Smirnov to inspect the meat.
+Rather than maggots, Smirnov says they are insects that can be washed off before cooking.
+Though the sailors continue to complain, the doctor declares the meat edible and ends the discussion.
 Senior officer Giliarovsky forces the sailors still looking over the rotten meat to leave the area, and the cook begins to prepare borscht, although he too questions the quality of the meat.
 The crew refuses to eat the borscht, instead choosing bread, water, and canned goods.
 While cleaning dishes, one of the sailors sees an inscription on a plate which reads "give us this day our daily bread".
-After considering the meaning of this phrase, the sailor smashes the plate and the scene ends.
+After considering its meaning, he smashes the plate.

-Act II: Drama on the Deck

 All those who refuse the meat are judged guilty of insubordination and are brought to the fore-deck where they receive religious last rites.
 The sailors are obliged to kneel and a canvas cover is thrown over them as a firing squad marches onto the deck.
-The First Officer gives the order to fire, but in response to Vakulinchuk's pleas the sailors in the firing squad lower their rifles and the uprising begins.
-The sailors overwhelm the outnumbered officers and take control of the ship.
-The officers are thrown overboard, the ship's priest is dragged out of hiding, and finally the doctor is thrown into the ocean as 'food for the worms'.
-The mutiny is successful but Vakulinchuk, the charismatic leader of the rebels, is killed.
+The First Officer gives the order to fire, but in response to Vakulinchuk's pleas the firing squad lower their rifles and the uprising begins.
+The sailors overwhelm the outnumbered officers and take control of the Potemkin.
+The officers are thrown overboard, the ship's priest is dragged out of hiding, and finally the doctor is thrown into the ocean as "food for the worms".
+The mutiny is successful but Vakulinchuk is killed.